 We have applied to have our units listed on Nasdaq on or promptly after the date of this prospectus and our Class A common stock and warrants on or promptly after their date of separation.
 We cannot guarantee that our securities will be approved for listing on Nasdaq.
 Although after giving effect to this offering we expect to meet, on a pro forma basis, the minimum initial listing standards set forth in the Nasdaq listing standards, we cannot assure you that our securities will be, or will continue to be, listed on Nasdaq in the future or prior to our initial business combination.
-In order to continue listing our securities on Nasdaq prior to our initial business combination, we must maintain a minimum amount in stockholders' equity (generally \$2,500,000) and a minimum number of holders of our securities (generally 300 public holders).
+In order to continue listing our securities on Nasdaq prior to our initial business combination, we must maintain certain financial, distribution and share price levels.
+Generally, we must maintain a minimum amount in stockholders' equity (generally \$2,500,000) and a minimum number of holders of our securities (generally 300 public holders).
 Additionally, in connection with our initial business combination, we will be required to demonstrate compliance with Nasdaq's initial listing requirements, which are more rigorous than Nasdaq's continued listing requirements, in order to continue to maintain the listing of our securities on Nasdaq.
-For instance, our share price would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$4.00 per share, our stockholders' equity would generally
+For instance, our share price would generally be required to be at least \$4.00 per share, our stockholders' equity would generally be required to be at least \$5.0 million and we would be required to have a minimum of 300 round lot holders (with at least 50% of such round lot holders holding securities with a market value of at least \$2,500) of our securities.
+We cannot assure you that we will be able to meet those initial listing requirements at that time.